Scenic Horse Country Drive Near Lexington KY

 Paris Pike and Claiborne Farm

 For the second leg of your drive, head north from Lexington on Paris Pike toward the town of Paris.
-This stretch of road is equally beautiful, with rolling pastures and some of the oldest farms in the region.
+This stretch of road is known for rolling pastures and some of the oldest farms in the region.
 The destination is Claiborne Farm, one of the most historic thoroughbred operations in the world.

-Claiborne offers tours by appointment, and I highly recommend booking one.
+Claiborne offers tours by appointment.
 This is where Secretariat stood at stud after his legendary Triple Crown season.
-The farm has been in the Hancock family for generations, and the tour guides share incredible stories about the horses who have called this place home.
-You can visit the cemetery where Secretariat and other legends are buried.
-It is a surprisingly moving experience, even if you are not a racing fan.
+The farm has been in the Hancock family for generations.
+From what I have read, the tour guides share incredible stories about the horses who have called this place home, and visitors find the cemetery where Secretariat and other legends are buried surprisingly moving even if they are not racing fans.
+I have not been on the tour yet, but it is on my list.

 While you're up in Paris, there's a different kind of historic stop worth knowing about.
 Jerry's Restaurant on Lexington Road is the last functioning Jerry's in the country.
 The chain was founded in Lexington in 1947 and once had more than 60 locations across six states.
 They've slowly closed over the decades, and the Paris location is the only one left, still privately owned by the family that opened it in 1961.
 They do a breakfast buffet and a full lunch menu.
-If you want a bit of nostalgia woven into the drive, make Jerry's your breakfast stop before sightseeing or your lunch stop on the way back.
+If you want a bit of nostalgia woven into the drive, Jerry's could be a natural breakfast stop before sightseeing or a lunch stop on the way back.
 It is the kind of place that does not exist anywhere else anymore.

 Iron Works Pike

 From Paris Pike, loop back on Iron Works Pike past the Kentucky Horse Park.
 This road offers more classic bluegrass scenery with horse farms on both sides.
 Stop at the Kentucky Horse Park if you have not been.
 The park has retired racehorses, a museum, and walking trails through the property.
-It is a perfect complement to the driving tour.
+It is often paired with the driving tour.

 The Horse Park has a personal connection for me.
 The Kentucky High School Cross Country State Championships were held here when I ran in the 90s.
 I remember a cold November afternoon, standing at the starting line in a tank top and shorts while it spit snow.
 The course wound along fence rows, through rolling pastures and mowed trails.
 It was a beautiful run, and an intense one.
 I always hated the porta potties, which were your only option out there if nature called, but the venue itself was perfect for the event.
 Parents and teams had plenty of room to set up tents, lay down blankets, and get comfortable to watch the races.